-The scope of the District's improvement plan was revised in a prior year in connection with the 2006A Bond restructure.
-The estimated cost to complete District improvements is \$1,307,488.
+Depreciation expense was charged to physical environment.
+The scope of the District's improvement plan was revised in a prior year in connection with the 2006A Bond restructure as well as the Series 2021 Bonds.
+The estimated cost to complete District improvements is \$15,685,000.